 Rip currents or "rips" make Ocean Beach a perilous recreational area.
 Nationwide, rip curre rescues.
 Three foot waves can strike with surprising force, tossing waders off their feet.
-Et water can pull the strongest swimmers out to sea.
-A UC Berkeley oceanographer explains incoming waves are deflected by the beach into an underwater channel that funnels the wastreams are deceptive.
-By flowing out through the surf zone, rips create a calm spot that suctually hazardous.
+En water can pull the strongest swimmers out to sea.
+A UC Berkeley oceanographer explains, incoming waves are deflected by the beach into an underwater channel that funnels the wastreams are deceptive.
+By flowing out through the surf zone, rips create a calm spot that s actually hazardous.
 Rips move at a rate of up to 8 feet per second, making it impossible to who panic and fight the current are soon exhausted.
-They are further incapacitated because stays at a bone-chilling 56 degrees even in the hottest months.
-Drowning can occur in a fe a 2020 Westside San Francisco Media.
-No portion of the articles or artwork may be water until the current dissipates, then swim back to shore away from the rip zone.
+They are further incapacitated becaus stays at a bone-chilling 56 degrees even in the hottest months.
+Drowning can occur in a fe water until the current dissipates, then swim back to show the second states and the sec

 A handy YouTube video shows how to identify a rip and escape it.
-Comprehensive informa
+Comprehensive informa 2020 Westside San Francisco Media.
+No portion of the articles or artwork may be